kellycampbell/node-style-guide/Readme.md

 [comparisonoperators]: https://developer.mozilla.org/en/JavaScript/Reference/Operators/Comparison_Operators

-## Use multi-line ternary operator
+## Prefer multi-line ternary operator

 The ternary operator should not be used on a single line.
 Split it up into multiple lines instead.